-If you wish to discuss a possible application for an Education Health Plan, the SENCo or SEN Manager will guide you through the process.
+If you wish to discuss a possible application for an Education Health Plan, the SENCo will guide you through the process.

-Parents can make a request for an EHCP at any time to the local authority by emailing senteam@bury.gov.uk outlining their concerns and why their child needs an EHCP.
+Parents can make a request for an EHCP at any time to the local authority by emailing ehc@bury.gov.uk outlining their concerns and why they believe their child requires an EHCP.